-The differences between satellite-derived SSTs and in situ temperature measurements, within acceptable spatial and temporal interval for coincidence (Minnett, 1991; Embury et al., 2012) are often interpreted as an estimate of the accuracy of the satellite retrievals.
-However, it is clear that there are multiple contributions to the satellite – in situ temperature differences, including inaccuracies in the in situ measurements, the consequences of variability in the ocean temperature fields, imperfections in the cloud screening algorithms, and so on.
+The differences between satellite-derived SSTs and in situ temperature measurements, within acceptable spatial and temporal interval for coincidence (Minnett, 1991; Embury et al., 2012) are often interpreted as an estimate of the accuracy of the satellite SST retrievals.
+However, it is clear that there are multiple contributions to the differences between satellite and in situ temperatures.
+Some of these contributions include inaccuracies in the in situ measurements, the consequences of variability in the ocean temperature fields, imperfections in the cloud screening algorithms, and so on.

 Many of the contributions to the uncertainties in the comparison between satellite and in situ temperatures are independent of each other and so can be summed in quadrature to determine the total uncertainty in the differences, which is itself evaluated by analysis of the MUDBs.
-One of the contributions is the combined error and uncertainty comes from imperfections in the cloud screening and the atmospheric correction algorithms, which, when combined with the errors and uncertainties in the satellite radiometric measurements gives us the desired estimate of the accuracy for the MODIS and VIIRS SSTskin retrievals.
+Knowncontributions to the combined error and uncertainty comes from imperfections in either the cloud screening or the atmospheric correction algorithms, which, when combined with the errors and uncertainties in the satellite radiometric measurements, gives us the desired estimate of the accuracy for the MODIS and VIIRS SSTskin retrievals.

-The analysis proposed here will be focused on the comparisons of MODIS and VIIRS L2 data with independent measurements, but there is a hitherto largely neglected issue is the consequence of the irregular distribution of the in situ measurements (Figures 1, 4, 5) on the estimate of accuracy.
+The analysis proposed here will be focused on the comparisons of MODIS and VIIRS L2 data with independent measurements.
+Nevertheless, a hitherto largely neglected issue is the consequence of the irregular, and in some cases spatially sparse distribution of the in situ measurements (Figures 1, 4, 5) on the estimate of accuracy.
 Figure 6 shows the distribution of highest quality matchups between the Aqua MODIS and buoy measurements, grouped in 5o cells.
 A subset of these matchups is used in algorithm development and refinement, and another subset is uses to assess accuracy.
 There have been no rigorous studies of the effects of the irregular disruptions of the in situ measurements, and an approach similar to that used to quantify the sampling errors introduced by clouds and interswath gaps on MODIS SSTskin accuracy (Liu and Minnett, 2016; Liu et al., 2017).